fredericaltorres/fArduino/TemperatureSensorDS18B20/README.md

 # Acquiring and storing temperatures with Arduino and a DS18B20 sensor

 - Acquiring temperature data every 6 minutes.
 - Store the data into an EPROM Array.
-Sore 3 days of data on 512 bytes of EPROM.
+Store 3 days of data on 512 bytes of EPROM.
 - Api to communicate with a Windows Console to
     - resetData
     - getData: Send acquired data as CSV to the WindowsConsole (Serial port)